ericdc1/Dapper.SimpleCRUD/README.md

 Do you have a comprehensive list of examples?
 ---------------------
-Dapper has a comprehensive test suite in the [test project](https://github.com/ericdc1/dapper.SimpleCRUD/blob/master/Dapper.SimpleCRUD.Tests/Tests.cs)
+Dapper.SimpleCRUD has a basic test suite in the [test project](https://github.com/ericdc1/dapper.SimpleCRUD/blob/master/Dapper.SimpleCRUD.Tests/Tests.cs)